FAQs

 If you have additional questions, please submit them via the Contact Us form.

-Carrier screening involves taking a buccal (cheek) swab sample from an individual and testing it to identify if that person is a ‘carrier’ of a genetic condition.
+Carrier screening (or carrier testing) involves a simple buccal (cheek) swab sample from an individual and testing it to identify if that person is a ‘carrier’ of a genetic condition.

-Carriers of recessive conditions are NOT typically affected themselves but are at high risk of passing on a genetic disorder to their children if their partner is also a carrier of the SAME disorder.
+Carriers of recessive disorders are NOT typically affected themselves but are at increased risk of having a child affected by the disorder if their partner is also a carrier of the SAME condition.

-Jnetics screening services do NOT include screening for BRCA mutations.
-However, if you would like more information about how to access BRCA screening please click the link here.
+Jnetics recessive screening services do NOT include screening for BRCA mutations.
+However, if you would like more information about how to access BRCA screening please click here.

 The disorders covered are: